dendenxu/compiler/readme.md

     }
 ```

 First, notice the function definition at (1).
 The i64 annotations declare the return type and the type of the argument n.
-The argument is prefixed with "%" to indicate that it's an identifier local to the function, while fac is prefixed with "@" to indicate that it is in scope in the entire compilation unit.
+The argument is prefixed with "%" to indicate that it's an identifier local to the function, while `fac` is prefixed with "@" to indicate that it is in scope in the entire compilation unit.

-Next, at (2) we have the first instruction of the body of fac, which performs a signed comparison of the argument %n and 0 and assigns the result to the temporary %1.
+Next, at (2) we have the first instruction of the body of `fac`, which performs a signed comparison of the argument %n and 0 and assigns the result to the temporary %1.
 The instruction at (3) is a "terminator", and marks the end of the current block.
 It will transfer control to either ret at (4) or rec at (5).
 The labels at (4) and (5) each indicate the beginning of a new block of instructions.
 Notice that the entry block starting at (2) is not labeled: in LLVM it is illegal to jump back to the entry block of a function body.
 Moving on, (6) performs a subtraction and names the result %2.
 The i64 annotation indicates that both operands are 64-bit integers.
-The function fac is called at (7), and the result named %3.
+The function `fac` is called at (7), and the result named %3.
 Again, the i64 annotations indicate that the single argument and the returned value are 64-bit integers.

 Finally, (8) returns from the function with the result named by %4, and (9) defines the main function of the program, which simply calls fac with a literal i64 argument.